Ab Wann Bleibt Schnee Liegen

 5. Wind: The Unseen Sculptor

 Wind significantly impacts snow distribution and melt.
 Strong winds can remove the insulating layer of still air above the snowpack, leading to increased evaporative cooling and faster melting.
-Wind also plays a crucial role in snowdrift, causing uneven snow accumulation – some areas may experience deep drifts, while others are exposed to increased solar radiation and wind chill.
+Wind also is key here in snowdrift, causing uneven snow accumulation – some areas may experience deep drifts, while others are exposed to increased solar radiation and wind chill.

 6. Altitude and Latitude: Geographic Variations